 Mike's Pick—Secret Wars

 The huge conclusion to Hickman’s Avengers finally arrives in what could be the biggest comic book event of the entire year.
 I’m stoked.
 If you’ve been following along then so should you be too.
 So many threads, so many different characters.
 I can’t wait to see where it goes.

 We’re going to see the classic DC!
 It’s only been a few years and I’ve already got a nostalgia trip going on.
 Similar, perhaps, to Marvel’s Secret Wars, Convergence deals with a bunch of worlds that have already ended and who are forced to fight each other.
 Sounds great.

-Daredevil, Jessica Jones, Power Man and Iron Fist are the four upcoming Netflix original comic book related series and I am looking forward to every one of them.
-There is so much potential in each series: there’s Daredevil, a blind attorney and crimefighter; Jessica Jones, a former superhero turned private eye after traumatic experiences caused her to lose the spandex; Power Man, a man changed forever by a failed prison experiment; and Iron Fist, a martial artist who has the soul of a dragon.
-I really want to see how they all connect together to ultimately form the Defenders.
+are the four upcoming Netflix original comic book related series and I am looking forward to every one of them.
+There is so much potential in each series: there's Daredevil, a blind attorney and crimefighter; Jessica Jones, a former superhero turned private eye after traumatic experiences caused her to lose the spandex; Power Man, a man changed forever by a failed prison experiment; and Iron Fist, a martial artist who has the soul of a dragon.
+I really want to see how they all connect together to ultimately form the Defenders

 Jim’s Pick—The Walking Dead

 The Walking Dead